jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Core-Concepts.md

 VPC->Route Transmission on the Direction of Border Gateway: When creating VPC Attachment based on BGW, if "VPC All Segment" or "Specify Subnet Segment is selected in transmission of VPC segment, which is the routing automatic transmission method.
 The Border Gateway route table will automatically add or delete route table items that reach the relevant subnet based on the configured subnet scope, the route prefix is the subnet segment, and the Next Hop is the VPC Attachment connecting the specified VPC and the Border Gateway.

 - The Border Gateway connects to user IDC gateway through the route learned via BGP protocol and the route type is also defined as transmission route in Border Gateway route table.
 Including:
-Route learned by Border Gateway from user IDC gateway via eBGP hosted by Private Virtual Interface;
+Route learned by Border Gateway from user IDC gateway via EBGP hosted by Private Virtual Interface;
-Route learned by Border Gateway from user IDC gateway via eBGP hosted by Hosted Private Virtual Interface;
+Route learned by Border Gateway from JD Cloud Cabinet Service gateway via EBGP hosted by Hosted Private Virtual Interface;
-Route learned by Border Gateway from user IDC gateway via eBGP hosted by VPN Channel.
+Route learned by Border Gateway from user IDC gateway via EBGP hosted by VPN Channel.

 - Valid route of Border Gateway announced by Border Gateway to user IDC gateway via BGP protocol.
 Including:

-Valid route announced by Border Gateway to the connected user IDC gateway via eBGP hosted by Private Virtual Interface;
+Valid route announced by Border Gateway to the connected user IDC gateway via EBGP hosted by Private Virtual Interface;
-Valid route announced by Border Gateway to the connected user IDC gateway via eBGP hosted by Hosted Private Virtual Interface;
+Valid route announced by Border Gateway to the connected JD Cloud Cabinet Service gateway via EBGP hosted by Hosted Private Virtual Interface;
-Valid route announced by Border Gateway to the connected user IDC gateway via eBGP hosted by VPN Channel.
+Valid route announced by Border Gateway to the connected user IDC gateway via EBGP hosted by VPN Channel.

 ### Route Priority

 #### VPC Route Table Priority

-VPC route table supports two route types: Transmission (dynamic)) route and static route.
+VPC Route Table supports two types of route: Transmission route and static route.

 JD Cloud & AI VPC route table priority range is 1~256, the smaller the value, the higher the route priority.
 The static route priority of JD Cloud & AI VPC route table is 100 by default and the transmission route priority is 120 by default.